ThibaultDieudonne/RiotMatchmaking/README.md

 It is important to check if the whole games are imbalanced because it would produce biased results for team making analysis.

-We expect riot_sd and model_sd values to be close because we wan't think of a capital gain to fill games according to recent games results.
+We expect riot_sd and model_sd values to be close because we can't imagine a capital gain by filling games according to recent games results.

 2) Balance values